-In Chicano Park, you'll find the largest outdoor mural of Mexican-American heritage in the world.
+In Chicano Park, you'll find the largest outdoor mural of Mexican-American heritage in the world!
 With beautiful paintings describing their past, future, and present it is sure to wow anyone.
 They also have other pieces around the neighborhoods so keep an eye out for more paintings as you walk around.

 Logan Ave is the main strip of the neighborhood where you will find fantastic Mexican craft beers at Border X Brewing.
 Here, they pay homage to their roots by making beer such as the horchata golden stout, and the gran jefe wheat, both of which are fantastic.
-I also suggest stopping at one of the many Mexican eateries in the area for some real Mexican food, I stopped at 664 TJ Birrieria for beef dip tacos and it was mind-blowing!
+I also suggest stopping at one of the many Mexican eateries in the area for some real Mexican food, I stopped at 664 TJ Birrieria for beef dip tacos and it was traditional and delicious!

 4. Balboa park

 Balboa Park has to be my ultimate favorite part of the downtown San Diego area.
-This is for all of my outdoorsy people out there (hey you, you're going to like this).
+This is for all of my outdoorsy people out there (you're going to like this).
 With almost 20 different gardens and trails all through1,200 acres of natural beauty, you can spend all day just in this park.
 Also, if you're looking for a longer trek around the city, check out the seven bridges hike, it's about 6 miles and goes straight through Balboa Park.